Fragtality/PilotsDeck/README.md

 <br/><br/>
 ## Plugin Settings
 There are two Files where Settings can be altered (both can be found in the Plugin's directory):<br/>
-The first is the [PilotsDeck.exe.config](README.md#pilotsdeckexeconfig) File which is the "main" Configuration File for the General Application/Plugin Settings.<br/>
+The first is the [PilotsDeck.dll.config](README.md#pilotsdeckexeconfig) File (former PilotsDeck.exe.config) which is the "main" Configuration File for the General Application/Plugin Settings.<br/>
 The second is the [manifest.json](README.md#manifestjson) which is specific for StreamDeck (it defines it as Plugin so to speak).
 This only needs to be touched for a different Application to monitor and to customize (or add) StreamDeck Profiles to switch to.<br/>
 Generally take care when editing them, the XML/JSON Syntax must be the correct for the Application/Plugin to start at all.
 Backups FTW! :laughing:<br/>
-### PilotsDeck.exe.config
+### PilotsDeck.dll.config
 These are the available Settings and their Default:
 * **pollInterval**="200"		- The Intveral / Tick-Time at which the Offsets and Lvars will be refreshed / read from the Sim.
 * **waitTicks**="150"			- The amount of Ticks to wait between Connection retries.
 Fractions of that Value are used for other things (Start-Delay between Plugin/StreamDeck, Time-Measuring)
 * **longPressTicks**="3"		- The amount of Ticks a Button had to be pressed/down to be recognized as ["Long Press"](README.md#simple-button--display-value-with-button) when released.
 * **appStartDelay**="30"		- When P3D (or any other Sim) is started, it will throttle the Process Calls to FSUIPC to every 10s (based on Ticks) in the first X seconds after FSUIPC successfully processed.
 Depending on how fast/slow P3D and the selected Aircraft are loading this could be too long/short.
 This only applies to when the Plugin (StreamDeck Software) was already running, if the Plugin is started when P3D was already running, it will directly connect and process.
 * **controlDelay**="50"			- The amount of milliseconds to delay the next Control send to the Sim.
+This Delay (times 2) is also used for the "Lvar Reset".
 * **stringReplace**="%s"		- If for whatever Reason you don't like the C-Style, you can change the String-to-be-replaced for the Format Field.
 Don't use the colon (:).
 The PI and Value Checking are hardcoded to %s, though.
 * **redrawAlways**"="false" 		-  With "true" you can force the Plugin to redraw the Buttons always, even if the Sim or FSUIPC are not running.
 * **forceDecimalPoint**="true"		- This forces the Text Output to be always formatted with a "**.**" as Decimal Character, regardless of System Setting.
 Specifically, when "true" the CultureInfo is forced to "en-US" otherwise with "false" it is forced to "de-DE".<br/><br/>